GAC Emzoom vs GWM Haval Jolion

 Feature Showdown

-The GAC Emzoom features a 14.6-inch touchscreen paired with a 7-inch digital dash, while the GWM Haval Jolion gets a 10.3-inch display.
+The GAC Emzoom features a 14.6-inch touchscreen paired with a 7-inch digital dash, while the GWM Haval Jolion gets a 10.3-inch display and 3.5-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The GAC Emzoom stands out with wireless charging, panoramic roof and ambient lighting that you will not find on the GWM Haval Jolion.
 Which feature set matters more depends on your daily routine and priorities.